NTIA/sigmf-ns-scos/README.md

 Version 0.1

 ## Abstract
 The SCOS Transfer Specification defines a standard for the controls and data format used within the [IEEE 802.22.3 Draft Standard: Spectrum Characterization and Occupancy Sensing (SCOS) system](http://www.ieee802.org/22/P802_22_3_PAR_Detail_Approved.pdf).
-It draws upon the previous work of NIST and NTIA on the [MSOD System](https://github.com/usnistgov/SpectrumBrowser), while fully implementing the [SigMF Specification](https://github.com/gnuradio/SigMF/blob/master/sigmf-spec.md) in the Data Plane.

 ## Table of Contents